nathants/posts/001_scaling_python_data_processing_vertically/readme.md

 sys     0m0.907s
 ```

-by doing less work, manually inlining code, avoiding allocations, and reducing the data set upstream, we can get sizeable performance improvements.
+by doing less work, manually inlining code, avoiding allocations, and reducing the data set, we can get sizeable performance improvements.

 just for fun, let's take a look at going even faster. we'll explore this in a later [post](https://nathants.com/posts)